-Please refer to "Security and Containers in EDB Postgres for Kubernetes" blog article for more information about the approach that EDB has taken on security at the container level in EDB Postgres for Kubernetes.
+For more information on the approach that EDB has taken regarding security at the container level in EDB Postgres for Kubernetes, please refer to the blog article "Security and Containers in EDB Postgres for Kubernetes".

 Cluster

 Security at the cluster level takes into account all Kubernetes components that form both the control plane and the nodes, as well as the applications that run in the cluster (PostgreSQL included).